The NT Information Act 2002 deals with three important aspects of the way in which the NT government manages information:

 As well as dealing with FOI and Privacy complaints, the functions of the Office involve:

 The Information Commissioner function exists within the Office of the Ombudsman.
 The Ombudsman is also the Information Commissioner and the Deputy Ombudsman the Deputy Commissioner.
-Other staff include a Complaints and Policy Officer and an Admininstration and Policy Support Officer.
+Other staff include a Complaints and Policy Officer and an Administration and Policy Support Officer.

 Corporate and Governance functions are provided by Ombudsman staff.